Frederick W. Smith: Forgery indictment and car crash

 On January 31, 1975, Fred Smith was indicted for forgery by a federal grand jury.
 The suit was filed by Smith's two half-sisters.
 The lawsuit alleged Smith had forged documents to obtain a $2 million bank loan and he and executives of his family's trust fund had sold stock from the fund for a loss of $14 million.
 A warrant for Smith's arrest was issued for which Smith posted bond with federal authorities in Memphis.
 Smith was later found not guilty on the forgery charge.

 The same evening of his forgery indictment Smith was involved in a fatal hit and run in which he killed a 54-year-old handyman named George C. Sturghill.
 Smith was arrested and charged with leaving the scene of a crash and driving with an expired license.
 He was released on a $250 bond.
 All charges were later dismissed.

 This was not the first time Smith was involved in a fatal car crash.
 During his first summer break from Yale, Smith was back in Memphis driving out to a lake with friends when he lost control of the car he was driving, causing the vehicle to flip and killing the passenger in the front seat.
 The cause of the crash was never determined.

 Personal life and death

-Smith had ten children, including photographer Windland Smith Rice, film producer Molly Smith and former Atlanta Falcons head coach and current Pittsburgh Steelers offensive coordinator Arthur Smith.
+Smith had 10 children, including photographer Windland Smith Rice, film producer Molly Smith, and current Ohio State offensive coordinator Arthur Smith.
 Smith stepped down as CEO in 2022 but remained executive chairman.

-Smith died in Memphis on June 21, 2025, at the age of 80.
+Smith died in Memphis on June 21, 2025, at age 80.
+He was buried with full military honors at Arlington National Cemetery on October 3, 2025.